A hairy chest is considered somewhat unattractive.

 - How Does Shaving Your Chest Work

-- Pros and Cons of Shaving Your Chest
+- Pros and Cons Chest Shaving For Men

 - How to Shave Your Chest